UP WITH A BORDERLINE:

 afford you some peace of mind, unless you're extremely fortunate enough to catch him/her in a lucid or sane moment (which guarantees nothing, by the way).
-The problem is, even if you do--it revives your hope that this individual can behave in a rational, healthy manner (which is how you stayed far too long in the first place)!
+The problem is, even if you catch that this individual can behave in a rational, healthy manner (which is how you stayed far too long in the first place)!
 The upshot?
 You're right back in that painful yearning for the kind of love you couldn't quite grab onto and hold, while you were with guy or gal.
 You're playing with fire.
 Leave it alone.

 truth, the only kind of real closure you can get, involves You coming to terms with the fact that you've tried to have a functional relationship with a dysfunctional individual.
 Learn and grow from this